IELTS vs TOEFL: What Are the Differences?

 Score

-After going through the entire blog, here is a gist of IELTS vs TOEFL differences for aspirants and who are planning to pursue their studies abroad.
+After going through the entire blog, here is a quick list of IELTS vs TOEFL differences for aspirants who are planning to pursue their studies abroad.

 • The IELTS speaking test is conducted in front of an examiner.